Rendelements/EarthquakeWatcher/README.md

 ### Installing

-You will need to add a Google Maps API key to the file EarthquakeWatcherGoogleInfo.plist\n After pulling GIT repo, open using Xcode, and hit build...
+After pulling GIT repo, open using Xcode, and add a Google Maps API key to the file EarthquakeWatcherGoogleInfo.plist.
+And hit build...
 ```
 Command - B
 ```